 Following the completion of clinical trials, the data are analyzed to determine whether the trials successfully demonstrated safety and effectiveness and whether a product approval application may be submitted.
 In the U.S., if the product is regulated as a drug, a new drug application, or NDA, must be submitted and approved before commercial marketing may begin.
 The NDA must include a substantial amount of data and other information concerning the safety and effectiveness of the compound from laboratory, animal, and human clinical testing, as well as data and information on manufacturing, product quality and stability, and proposed product labeling.
-This special NDA procedure, known as a "section 505(b)(2) application" or a "paper NDA," allows an applicant to seek approval on the basis of a combination of a prior approval of a similar product or published literature, and some new clinical investigations and thus cannot be handled through the generic drug process, such as a new indication or change in dosage form or route of administration.
+This special NDA procedure, known as a "section 505(b)(2) application" or a "paper NDA," allows an applicant to seek approval on the basis of a combination of a prior approval of a similar product or published literature, and some new clinical studies conducted or sponsored by the applicant.
+Section 505(b)(2) applications are often used for changes in a drug that require clinical investigations and thus cannot be handled through the generic drug process, such as a new indication or change in dosage form or route of administration.